-How Do You Use Rich Snippets for Video?
+How Do You Use Rich Snippets for Video SEO?

 To show rich snippets for your video in the Google search results, you’re going to need to self-host your video.
 If you’re using WordPress, there is a workaround for hosting your videos with YouTube using the Yoast Plugin, but it’s definitely recommended that you self-host your content, if possible.

 Once you’ve gotten your video hosted and embedded on your site, it’s simply a matter of informing Google about the video.
-To do this, you’ll have to add the required Schema.org code to your page and submit an XML sitemap within Google’s Webmaster Tools.
+To do this, you’ll have to add the required Schema.org code to your page and submit an XML sitemap within Google’s Search Console.

 It’s a bit of a hassle, but once you know how to do it, it’s pretty easy to do time and time again.
 Plus, if you’re already ranking for any high-volume keywords, it is well worth the effort, as the increase in conversions should bring significantly more traffic to your site.

 The popularity of online video presents a huge opportunity for SEOs willing to get creative to achieve results.
 Producing videos isn’t always cheap, but it usually isn’t as expensive as people believe it will be, either.
-If you’ve commissioned and marketed infographics before, you definitely can afford to produce a video that will generate a good ROI for you/your client.
+If you’ve commissioned and marketed infographics before, you definitely can afford to produce a marketing video and use VSEO that will generate a good ROI for you/your client.